 Zechpreller: Someone who leaves without paying the bill.

-Here is another collection of such words; some are taken from They Have a Word for It ; others come from The Meaning of Tingo; still others are from In Other Words and others again are from Mogg knows where.
+Here is another collection of such words; some are taken from They Have a Word for It ; others come from The Meaning of Tingo; still others are from In Other Words; some were collected by Dr. Tim Lomas; and others again are from Mogg knows where.

 ʻAkihi (Hawaiʻian): Getting directions from someone and wandering off without paying the least attention to them.
 This is probably why Moses was stuck in the desert for 40 years.